giraykskn/Fromage-dl2/blogpost.md

 # 5. Conclusion

 In conclusion, although not all results are successfully reproduced due to some ambiguities in the paper, it still demonstrates the model's ability of in-context learning and zero-shot transfer ability inherited from large language models.
-The extension of performing few-shot learning on the FROMAGe model using open ended miniiamgenet dataset has yielded quite promising results and demonstrated the model's ability of few-shot learning and fast binding despite the discrepansies in the final accuracy scores.
+The extension of performing few-shot learning on the FROMAGe model using Open-Ended miniImageNet dataset has yielded quite promising results and demonstrated the model's ability of few-shot learning and fast binding despite the discrepansies in the final accuracy scores.
 For future work, more datasets can be used to test similar or unexplored capbabilities of this model.

 # REFERENCES: